-If used to be a case that choosing from the best gaming laptops was an undertaking fraught with compromises; you could get a lightweight laptop with anaemic performance or a powerful machine that really pushed the boundaries of what can really be called a laptop.
-But gaming laptops have improved a lot over the past few years, most notably thanks to Nvidia and its Pascal architecture GeForce graphics cards that bought graphics performance to laptops that weren’t left in the dust by gaming desktops.
+The best gaming laptop for your needs can be hard to find, and the search used to be an undertaking fraught with compromises: you could get a lightweight laptop with anemic performance or a powerful machine that really pushed the boundaries of what can really be called a laptop.
+But gaming laptops have improved a lot over the past few years, most notably thanks to more powerful and efficient GPUs from Nvidia and AMD.

-Now thanks to Nvidia’s Max-Q technology you can even get gaming laptops that are almost as slim and slick as the Dell XPS 15 2020 or 16-inch MacBook Pro for example, yet can still run modern triple-A games at high settings.
-Of course, if you still want a very powerful gaming laptop that’s designed more as portable gaming station than a machine that you’ll actually use on your lap, then they are still available only with seriously improved components.
+You can even get gaming laptops that are slim and slick that can run modern triple-A games at high settings.
+Of course, if you still want a very powerful gaming laptop that’s designed more as gaming desktop replacement, there are plenty of great options.

 - Here are the best laptops overall